stashed/docs/docs/guides/latest/workloads/deployment.md

 section_menu_id: guides
 ---

-# Backup and Restore Deployment's Data
+# Backup and Restore Volumes of a Deployment

-This guide will show you how to use Stash to backup and restore Deployment's data.
+This guide will show you how to use Stash to backup and restore volumes of a Deployment.

 ## Before You Begin